bellobambo/TxLIVE/README.md

 # ✦ TxLIVE

-**Winner-takes-all, peer-to-peer sports predictions powered by Solana Smart Contracts and the TxLINE Oracle.**
+**Winner-takes-all, peer-to-peer sports predictions powered by Solana and the TxLINE Oracle.**

 *Built for the TxODDS World Cup Hackathon 2026.*